-UNIDO's technical expertise and mandate at large (particularly within the UN system) are well-aligned with the challenges that need to be addressed to harness the full potential of the Blue Economy.
+UNIDO's technical expertise, partnership mobilization capacity and mandate at large (particularly within the UN system, as the sole organization with a mandate to promote inclusive and sustainable industrial development) are well-aligned with the challenges that need to be addressed to harness the full potential of the Blue Economy.
 This expertise enables the Organization to support sustainable development, blue industrialization, and innovation in water-based sectors, and to cooperate with other UN agencies and international partners to jointly address complex issues through collaborative approaches.

 This report examines four key Blue Industry sectors (energy, blue food, tourism and recreation, and transport and trade) and four cross-cutting sectors (marine biotechnology, BlueTech, blue finance, and marine conservation).
-Several industries are emerging as challengers to established industries, including renewable ocean energy technologies, fish, shellfish and seaweed, nature-based tourism, sustainable shipbuilding, ocean data platforms, and impact investment.
-Blue Industry also needs to be aware of future trends such as floating wind/solar, regenerative aquaculture, and marine carbon dioxide removal.
+Several nascent industries are emerging as challengers to established industries, including renewable ocean energy technologies, fish, shellfish and seaweed, nature-based tourism, sustainable shipbuilding, ocean data platforms, and impact investment.
+Blue Industry actors also need to be aware of the potential future trends such as floating wind/solar, regenerative aquaculture, and marine carbon dioxide removal.

-UNIDO has developed a framework for advancing the Blue Industry, including a Theory of Change towards an inclusive and sustainable blue industrial development.
-The framework identifies several critical conditions to create an enabling environment for the Blue Industry to thrive: strong governance and policies; industry competitiveness; market conditions and pull; and social equality and inclusion.
+UNIDO has developed a framework for advancing the Blue Industry, including a Theory of Change towards inclusive and sustainable blue industrial development.
+The framework identifies several critical conditions to create an enabling environment for Blue Industry to thrive: strong governance and policies; industry competitiveness; market conditions and pull; and environmental and social equality and inclusion.
 The framework outlines UNIDO's essential contributions, including agenda-setting and convening (macro level), capacity-building and knowledge-sharing (meso level), and firm-level technical assistance, innovation and technology transfer (micro level).